Skip to content

 What I Liked:

 First off — as usual — let’s get some things out of the way before we put our purple glasses on and take a look at this series through a bi lens.
 The Umbrella Academy is based on the 2007 comic series of the same name.
 Many of us will recognize its creator, Gerard Way, from the band My Chemical Romance.
 Since the source material is so stylized and cinematically sharp, the series had to kick things up a notch, and I think they were successful.
-The aesthetics set the tone for the time period and the underlying subtle steampunk vibe.
+The aesthetics set the tone for the period and the underlying subtle steampunk vibe.

 Photo/Netflix